dgraph-io/dgraph-docs/content/graphql/lambda/overview.md

 ## Example

-If you execute this lambda query
+For example, if you execute the following lambda query:

 ```graphql
 query {